-their own.
+significant UK hills and mountains in relation to their own.
 Include examples, such as Dartmoor, Exmoor, South Downs, Cotswolds, the Mendips, Grampians, the Scottish Highlands, Lake District and Snowdonia.
 Describe the characteristics of one mountainous region, using maps, photographs, aerial images and satellite tools to help them.

-Cotour Lines: Explore a

-range of contour maps to see how height is represented.
+Cotour Lines: Explore a range of contour maps to see how height is represented.
 Trace contour lines with their fingers, noting that they join together places of the same height and form patterns that help us to imagine what the land actually looks like.
 Use blocks or other objects to create a form on the carpet.
 Drape with a white cloth and sketch this created terrain from above, using contour lines.
 Mountain Formaion: Watch animations and documentaries that explain how mountains are formed, noting down the key words and technical language used to describe the process.
 Look at a range of diagrams that show the five main mountain types, adding labels and captions to explain them clearly.
-Order images to show how a mountain forms and
+Order a sketch map of Europe to show their findings.
 Discover the importance of the city of York.

-Saxon Towns and Village: Find out where the Saxon
+Saxon Towns and Village: